 What maps or data could students explore to spark questions and engage them in the investigation?
 Is a video or news story appropriate to introduce these maps or data?
-Is there a career connection that could be embedded?

 Map the Geospatial Inquiry

 You have defined the problem or question and the student products for a Geospatial Inquiry-enhanced lesson/unit above.
 What knowledge and skills do students need in order to make the decision, explain the phenomenon, or answer the guiding question?
 What additional learning activities (hands on investigations, readings, etc.) must be completed to accompany the Geospatial Inquiry in order to help students explain the reasoning for their claims, why this phenomena occurs, or why the geospatial evidence is relevant?